An updated video for the 2021 camp season will be available in the spring.

 Yes, waiting lists are kept for all camp sessions.
 If you apply to a session that is already full, we will automatically enter your camper's name on the list.
 You will be notified if a space becomes available.

 Can my camper receive academic credit for participating in camp?

 Project Oceanology does not provide academic credit for participating in camp.

 How do I get in touch with you?

 If you have any questions regarding our policies or requirements to attend camp at Project O, please email us at email@example.com.

 What camp forms are required?
 (All forms will be included in your confirmation email when you register your child for camp).

 The ability for Project O to offer tuition assistance varies each year and is dependent on private donations and grants.
-The application will be available here as soon as we are able to offer assistance.
+More information and the application can be found here.

 Camp staff qualifications: